 Let’s take a look at the three most common types of business accounts.

-Business checking accounts
+Business transaction accounts

-- Write and deposit checks.
+- Write and deposit cheques.

 - Transfer or receive money electronically.